brianhtam/Myers_Briggs_Classifier/README.md

 Thus, I attempt to use machine learning to learn and predict myers briggs based on something more reliable: people's writing.

 [Tableau Public Viz](https://public.tableau.com/profile/bgood2me#!/vizhome/MyerBriggsTopics/Dashboard1)

+OUTLINE:
+DEscribe my project: Context for this project.
+What is this project? talk about my data: preprocessing, features, 4 diff models what is each folder what is each file

+requirements .txt

+- I made an app
+- I made a Tableau visualization
+-